Skip to main content

 Key Takeaways

-With these steps, your Next.js application will load Kameleoon efficiently and without hydration issues.
+With this setup, your Next.js application will load Kameleoon efficiently and avoid hydration-related issues.